LeornandoTan/cv/index.md

 </div>

 ## Profile Summary
-Your friendly tech pals with a strong passion and hobby for technology.
-Since 2019, I have worked in Quality Assurance (QA), developing my skills from manual testing to automated testing with Apache JMeter and Katalon Studio.
-I began to focus on working as a product specialist in 2021, and since then, I have worked in two different industries.
+Your friendly tech friends with a strong enthusiasm and hobby for gadgets.
+I've been employed as a product specialist since 2021, where I've gained experience and knowledge by assisting with client integration and developing mobile apps.
+Additionally, I have experience working in the payment and logistics businesses.

 ## Professional Experience
 `Jan 2022 - Now`